-Evaluations are conducted at the end of each payment period to determine if the student has met the minimum requirements.
-Evaluations are based on the cumulative attendance percentage as of the last day of the evaluation period.
+Evaluations are conducted at the end of each payment period to determine if the student has met the minimum SAP requirements.
+Evaluations are based on the cumulative scheduled attendance (present and absent hours) percentage of 90% as of the last day of the evaluation period.
 The attendance percentage is determined by dividing the total hours accrued by the total number of hours scheduled.
 An evaluation of the cumulative attendance since the beginning of the course will indicate that, given the same attendance rate, the student will graduate within the maximum time frame allowed.

+Examples:

-Examples: For the 1765 clock hour Vocational Nursing course, a student will be evaluated at the increments in which the student is scheduled to reach 450, 900, and 1333 clock hours.
+For the 1765 clock hour Vocational Nursing course, a student will be evaluated at the increments in which the student is scheduled to reach 450, 900, and 1333 clock hours.